kimmothai/TurunSaatanat/README.md

 ## Version 0.998

 ## What it does

 This Firefox extension adds a random Finnish swearword to the end of most headlines in ts.fi.

 ## How to get

-Search in https://addons.mozilla.org or Manage Extensions and add it there.
+Download from https://addons.mozilla.org/fi/firefox/addon/turun-saatanat/ or search through Manage Extensions and add it from there.
+No mobile support in Firefox for Android 80 due to their changed extension support strategy.

 ## Required permissions

 "tabs"